Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-journey-optimizer-decisioning/README.md

 Before starting, make sure the following steps are completed.

-* Your IMS organization is provisioned for edge decisioning.
+* Your organization is provisioned for edge decisioning.
 * If using Adobe Target, Target activities are set up in your desired workspace in your organization on Target UI.
 For more details, see the [Target activities guide](https://experienceleague.adobe.com/docs/target/using/activities/target-activities-guide.html?lang=en).
 * If using Journey Optimizer - Offer Decisioning, decisions are set up in your desired sandbox in your organization on Experience Platform UI.
 For more details, see the [create decisions guide](https://experienceleague.adobe.com/docs/offer-decisioning/using/create-manage-activities/create-offer-activities.html?lang=en).

 ## Adobe Experience Platform Data Collection setup

-### Configure the Datastream for Adobe Target and/ or Journey Optimizer - Offer Decisioning
+### Configure the Datastream for Adobe Target and/or Journey Optimizer - Offer Decisioning

 On [Experience Platform Data Collection](https://experience.adobe.com/#/data-collection/), navigate to **Data Collection** > **Datatreams** using the left navigation panel.
 Select an existing datastream or create a new datastream.
 For more details, see the [configure datastreams guide](../../getting-started/configure-datastreams.md).